aschatte/qpn/README.md

 [QP-nanoPIC16] is an adaptation of the QP-nano framework to the Microchip PIC16 architecture as compiled by the MPALB-X IDE using the XC8 compiler (C90/C99).
-It allows QP-nano models developed using the QM modeling tool to be integrated with the QV-nano kernel to build [Active Object] applications.
+It allows QP-nano models developed using the QM modeling tool to be integrated with the QV-nano kernel to build [Active Object] based applications.

 ---------------------------------------------------------------------------
 # Documentation